hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

     tx-pool-enable-save-restore=true
     ```

-Enable or disable whether to save the transaction pool content to a file on shutdown and reload it at startup.
+Enable or disable whether to save the transaction pool contents to a file on shutdown and reload it at startup.
 The default is `false`.

-You can define a custom path for the transaction pool file using the [`--tx-pool-save-file`](#tx-pool-save-file) option.
+You can define a custom path to the transaction pool file using the [`--tx-pool-save-file`](#tx-pool-save-file) option.

 ### `tx-pool-limit-by-account-percentage`